burakssener/Kesis/basicsocial/readme.md

 # Kesis: A Social Media for Private Communities

 # Video Demo:
-To learn better in a shorter time,[Watch this short video!](google.com)
+To learn more in a shorter time,[Watch this short video!](google.com)

 ## What is Kesis?

-This is Kesis.
-You can find your community that you are seeking here!
+Kesis is where you can find the community you're seeking!

 ## Features
-KESIS is a social media that allows you:
+KESIS is a social media platform that allows you to:
-* To create your own private communities
+*Create your own private communities
-* Share posts and communicate with other members.
-* Explore and discover new communities and topics that interest you.
+*Share posts and communicate with other members *Explore and discover new communities and topics that interest you

 ## Technologies and Tools
 **_Python-Flask, Jinja2, sqlite3, html, css, bootstrap_**